-The most important part of the goal setting process is to get super clear on what you want to achieve.
-You want to set goals that are going to move you closer towards where you want to be.
+The most important part of the goal-setting process is to get super clear on what you want to achieve.
+You want to set goals that are going to move you closer to where you want to be.

 When I work with new clients for the first time, I always ask them what they want to achieve in the next three months.
 It might be starting a daily meditation practice, landing a new job, or finding more work-life balance.

 I then ask them why they want to achieve that.
 I want to know what’s meaningful about that particular goal at this point in time.

 P.S.
 If you’re looking for some goal ideas, check out my post with 30 Goal Ideas To Nourish Your Mind, Body, and Soul.

 Here are some questions to ask when setting goals:

 - What’s my biggest priority right now?

 - Why do I want to achieve this?